 To delete .lock files:

-• One can use the Compact geoprocessing tool in ArcCatalog to safely remove inactive .lock files from a file geodatabase.
-(In ArcToolbox under Data Management Tools > File Geodatabase > Compact)
+- Use the Compact geoprocessing tool in ArcCatalog to safely remove inactive .lock files from a file geodatabase.
+Navigate to ArcToolbox > Data Management Tools > File Geodatabase > Compact.

-Please proceed with caution when deleting files other than the .lock files from the file geodatabase directory, as the deletion of certain files can render the database unusable and requires restoration from backup.
+Warning: Proceed with caution when deleting files other than the .lock files from the file geodatabase directory, as the deletion of certain files can render the database unusable, and requires restoration from backup.

 Note: Contact Esri Technical Support for review if rebooting a machine containing the file geodatabase is part of a periodic workflow to clear locks.
 Ensure a backup of the file geodatabase exists before performing such operations.